Matco’s $15.8 Million Misclassification Deal

 - The majority of independent contractors are hired for a particular project that has a specific start and end date.
 So, if you do not have an estimated end date, then you may be an employee.

 - Your equipment is supplied by the employer.

 - Independent contractors tend to supply their own equipment, since the entity hiring them does not need to reimburse the contractor for business expenses.
 If your employer is supplying your equipment, you may be an employee.

 - Your job is indistinguishable from other full time employees.

 - If your job is the same in all facets to a full time employee, then you may be a misclassified employee.

 If you are an employee misclassified as an independent contractor, you may be entitled to unpaid wages, overtime compensation, and more under labor law.
 Check out our infographic on the differences between employees and independent contractors to learn more!

 Seek Legal Assistance Today

-If you are misclassified as an independent contractor, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are misclassified as an independent contractor, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (201) 500-3759 to schedule a free case evaluation and receive experienced legal counsel.
 Our attorneys specialize in employment law, and can help advise employees on potential employer / employee disputes in New York and New Jersey.
 This may result in unpaid overtime and wages and other issues; our employment lawyers are based in New York, NY, and Livingston, NJ.
 Reach out for a free consultation today with an employment lawyer.